MayPhenol/MayPhenol/README.md

 - 👋 Hi, I’m @MayPhenol
 - 👀 I’m interested in @MayPhenol
 - 🌱 I’m currently learning @MayPhenol
-- 💞️ I’m looking to collaborate on @MayPhenol
+- 💞️ I’m looking to collaborate on https://x.com/MayPhenol
-- 📫 How to reach me @MayPhenol
+- 📫 How to reach me https://space.bilibili.com/254488143

 <!---
 MayPhenol/MayPhenol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.